viepovsky/Medical-Laboratory-Service/README.md

 ## 1. Description

-Mediacal Laboratory Service is a **RESTful** application that allows patients to access their laboratory test results online.
+Medical Laboratory Service is a secure **RESTful** application that allows patients to access their laboratory test results online.
+The application's endpoints are protected using JSON Web Tokens, ensuring that only authorized users can access sensitive medical data.
-The application stores user personal data as well as diagnostic results, enabling users to view and download their results anytime, anywhere.
+The application stores user personal data, as well as diagnostic results.
+Users after authorization can simply view and download their results online.
+In addition, the application allows patients to browse available examinations that are offered by the laboratory.
-The application is intended to be used by medical laboratories.
+This application is specifically designed to be used by medical laboratories.

 ## 2. Technnologies